 When it comes to sprinkler goods, there are a few significant aspects to look for:

-Seal — If you can find sprinklers with a good wiper seal, you will find that they are much easier to maintain than other types.
+Seal – if you can find sprinklers with a good wiper seal, you will find that they are much easier to maintain than other types.
 A wiper seal is a leaking-prevention plastic seal that wraps around the pop-up stem.
-It not only keeps the water out, but it also keeps the dirt out, ensuring that your gadget continues to function properly without being clogged.
+It not only keeps the water out, but it also keeps the dirt out, ensuring that your device continues to function properly without being clogged.

-The height of the pop-up sprinkler makes a huge impact in the irrigation’s performance.
+Height – the height of the pop-up sprinkler can make a big impact on irrigation performance.
 It may not even rise over the top of your grass if the height is too low, usually less than 3 inches.
-For optimal watering of your lawn or garden, somewhat taller sprinkler heads are recommended.
+For optimal watering performance, taller sprinkler heads are recommended.

-Spring retraction is used by the best sprinklers to guarantee that the head pops back down to its proper position after usage.
+Spring retraction – this is used by the best sprinklers to ensure that the head pops back down to its proper position after usage.
 Stronger springs are preferable since they will ensure that the head is fully pulled in.
-They can also stick up a little and pose a tripping hazard on the lawn if not pruned properly.

-A side inlet is one method of connecting a water pipe to a sprinkler head.
+Side inlet – this is one method of connecting a water pipe to a sprinkler head.
 It allows the pipe to be laid at a lower level, making the process easier and faster.
 However, any check valves you have will be useless because they won’t operate with a side intake.
-It’s also not suggested for usage in freezing locations since the water can freeze inside the system and prevent it from operating.